Perversity equals weight for Painlev\'e spaces: Weight filtration

 \blue{We have already determined the type of $E_{\infty}$ in~\eqref{eq:nerve},} in particular its intersection form is negative semi-definite, with non-trivial radical.
 The only possible vanishing linear combination of these classes would then be one in the radical of \eqref{eq:nerve}, generated by $(1, \ldots , 1)$.
 However, one sees immediately that the intersection number of

 and any $[\omega^{-1}(p_k)]$ is equal to $1$, hence \eqref{eq:radical} is a non-zero class.
-Alternatively, the same argument as at the end of the proof of Lemma \ref{lem:b_1} shows that the class \eqref{eq:radical} is non-zero: the hyperplane class $[H]$ must intersect it positively because the orthogonal complement of $[H]$ in $H^2\left(E, \C \right)$ is negative definite while the lattice of \eqref{eq:nerve} has non-trivial radical. \end{proof}
+Alternatively, the hyperplane class $[H]$ must intersect the class~\eqref{eq:radical} positively because the orthogonal complement of $[H]$ in $H^2\left(E, \C \right)$ is negative definite while the lattice of \eqref{eq:nerve} has non-trivial radical. \end{proof}